daltonkdwyer/Planetary/ReadMe/Build_Log.md

         To test sending post requests, you can use 'curl'.
 Here is the terminal         command: curl -X POST -d "key1=value1" https://plntry.herokuapp.com/logs
         Where the data being sent is in quotations.
 Note that you'll need to be able to accept POST requests at that endpoint

+        2024
+        -- Sept 27th.
+A lot has happened in the past 6 months.
+Phantom went under, I got anxious, and started a new job at this funny company called Alarm.com + moved to DC.
+So I've been a bit waylaid

+        Finally managed to set up a Database!
+Which I'm super happy with myself about, it's taken a while.
+First did a demo in SQLite3 which worked.
+Tried to upload it to Heroku but had to switch to Postgres.

+        Also taught myself SQL, and how to set up/manage a DB.
+V.impressive - good Dalton.